-HB 4126 Section 3(5) specifically states that rules adopted under ORS 757.646 (1) and 757.659 (7) pursuant to ORS 757.646 (1), which require the Commission to develop policies to eliminate barriers to competitive retail markets, do not bar the Commission from approving a schedule for a VRET that is otherwise consistent with HB 4126 and its findings.
-The phrase "do not bar" here suggests that the Commission would not completely ignore its charge to develop policies to eliminate barriers to the competitive retail market, but the Commission would take impacts to competitive retail markets into
+HB 4126 Section 3(5) specifically states that rules adopted under ORS 757.646 (1) and 757.659 (7) pursuant to ORS 757.646 (1), which require the Commission to develop policies to eliminate barriers to competitive retail markets, do not bar the Commission from approving a schedule for a VRET that is otherwise consistent with HB 4126 and its

-12 ORS 469A.135 ("Bundled renewable energy certificate means a renewable energy certificate for qualifying electricity that is acquired: (a) By an electric utility or electricity service supplier by a trade, purchase or other transfer of electricity that includes the certificate that was issued for the electricity; or (b) By an electric utility by generation of the electricity for which the certificate was issued." (emphasis added)).
+13 ORS 469A.005 ("Bundled renewable energy certificate means a renewable energy certificate for qualifying electricity that is acquired: (a) By an electric utility or electricity service supplier by a trade, purchase or other transfer of electricity that includes the certificate that was issued for the electricity; or (b) By an electric utility by generation of the electricity for which the certificate was issued." (emphasis added)).

-account when determining whether to allow a VRET in Phase 2.
+UM 1690, Phase 1 - Study HB 4126 - Voluntary Renewable Energy Tariffs for Non-Residential Customers Page 22 findings.
+The phrase "do not bar" here suggests that the Commission would not completely ignore its charge to develop policies to eliminate barriers to the competitive retail market, but the Commission would take impacts to competitive retail markets into account when determining whether to allow a VRET in Phase 2.
 In addition, this statutory factor requires consideration of effects on the development of a competitive retail market but permits the Commission to allow electric companies to offer a VRET even if there is an effect on the competitive retail market.
 In fact, some parties may welcome a VRET that results in a positive effect on the competitive retail market.
 Overall, the Commission will need to balance and reconcile these provisions in considering whether to allow a VRET in Phase 2, and if so, what conditions should apply.

 A competitive retail electricity market permits alternative suppliers, other than the regulated utility, to supply electricity to end-use retail customers.
-13 It has been developed in Oregon since the 1999 passage of SB 1149 with a series of requirements through direct access tariffs offered by PGE and PacifiCorp to nonresidential customers.
+A competitive market for non-residential customers has been developed in Oregon since the 1999 passage of SB 1149 with a series of requirements through direct access tariffs offered by PGE and PacifiCorp.
 An ESS could offer renewable energy through its product offerings under the current structure in Oregon, governed by the existing direct access requirements.
 Potential effects on the competitive retail market involve two key points of analysis: (1) regulated utility ownership of a VRET resource and (2) whether parity is needed between the requirements of a utility's potential VRET program and the requirements of its direct access program.

 If a regulated utility is permitted to own a renewable resource for VRET service energy supply, there may be a negative effect on the development of a competitive retail market.
 Those customers that may be considering a direct access energy supplier could instead use a VRET to access a similar product without any involvement of an ESS or Independent Power Producer (IPP).
 This argument is furthered by potential unfairness issues of the regulated utility's monopoly status as compared to an ESS or IPP, such as access to customer information and data, name recognition, and purchasing power.
-With this argument, not allowing a utility to own a VRET resource may help to ensure that any potential effect in the competitive retail market is more positive rather than negative because more energy supply opportunities would result for an ESS or IPP through a VRET that only allows products that have non-utility owned energy supply.
+With this argument, not allowing a utility to own a VRET resource may help to ensure that any potential effect in the competitive retail market is more positive rather than